|

 Research on Individuals.
 In C. W. Gruber, M. G. Clark, S. H.

 Klempe & J. Valsiner (Eds.).
-Constraints of agency:
+Constraints of Agency:

 Explorations of theory in everyday life.
 Annals of Theoretical